gcoro/react-qrcode-logo/README.md

 ## Methods

+Methods must be called on a valid QRCode ref - [learn more](https://react.dev/learn/manipulating-the-dom-with-refs).

 | Method Name                     | Arguments                                | Description                                                                                                                      |
 |--------------------------|-------------------------------------| ----------------------------------------------------------------------------------------------------------------------------------|
 | `download`                  | `fileType?`: `'png'` &#124; `'jpg'` &#124; `'webp'`, `fileName?: string`                            | This function will download the QR Code as image.
 Format and file name can be specified                                         |